 - Verify that the room is not too small using the following formula:

 Minimum allowed floor area (sq ft) = Total system refrigerant charge (lbs) x 1,000 RCL (lbs/1,000 ft3) x ceiling height (ft)

-Whether you’re convinced a VRF HVAC system is the right choice for your facility or you have questions on how to make the most out of your current system, don’t hesitate to reach out to your single-source provider, Rasmussen Mechanical Services, to discuss any of your HVAC needs.
+Whether you’re convinced a Variable Refrigerant Flow HVAC system is the right choice for your facility or you have questions on how to make the most out of your current system, don’t hesitate to reach out to your single-source provider, Rasmussen Mechanical Services, to discuss any of your HVAC needs.

 This article was originally published on March 13, 2019.
 It was updated on September 24, 2019.